Coffeboi/XMRig-Termux/README.md

 # XMRig-Termux
 Select language: EN | [CN](./README_zh_CN.md)

-This is the big boi compile-it-yourself version of XMRig for Termux on Android.
+This is for mining XKR with Termux on Android.

 It is recommended to get the latest version of termux <a href="https://wiki.termux.com/wiki/Installing_from_F-Droid">here</a>.